Zebra Haworthia

 Concolor

-The 'Concolor' variety features upright, triangular green leaves densely covered in fine, raised white speckles rather than the bold horizontal stripes typical of the species.
+Upright triangular green leaves densely covered in fine raised white speckles instead of bold stripes.

 Variegata